 Goal 2: DSHP Plus HCBS providers meet minimum qualifications established by the State prior to enrollment in DSHP Plus and delivery of HCBS.
-Domain Performance Measure Measurement Method Qualified Providers • Data Source : Provider credentialing file record review Sampling Approach: NCQA 8/30 methodology, with an initial pull of 10 files rather than only eight files.
-Frequency: Annually Responsibility : The EQRO, on behalf of DMMA is responsible for provider file reviews.
+Domain Performance Measure Measurement Method Qualified Providers Number and percent of DSHP Plus HCBS providers (licensed and unlicensed) reviewed, for whom the MCO provides documentation that the provider meets minimum qualifications established by the State and were credentialed by the MCO prior to enrollment into the DSHP Plus program and delivery of HCBS.
+Data Source: Provider credentialing file record review Sampling Approach: NCQA 8/30 methodology, with an initial pull of 10 files rather than only eight files.
+Frequency: Annually Responsibility: The EQRO, on behalf of DMMA is responsible for provider file reviews.
 Remediation: MCOs are responsible for remediation of individual findings with review/validation by DMMA.